tejaspradhan/tejaspradhan/README.md

 ## Hi I'm Tejas! 👋
 <br/>
-I'm a Computer Science Enthusiast!I love to take on new challenges and solve real world problems with an aim to make an impact on the society.
+I'm a Computer Science Enthusiast!
+I love to take on new challenges and solve real world problems with an aim to make an impact on the society.
 I really enjoy designing & developing scalable and useful software applications.

 Besides that, I am really passionate about the field of **Artificial Intelligence** and **Machine learning**, specifically the field of **Natural Language Processing**.